-With the enthant of Media Mer II in 1000 come the recommentar of the COTO of Drands with the outbreak of vvorid war if in 1939 came the resurrection of the C.O.I.C. at Brandon College in 1940.
+With the outbreak of World War II in 1939 came the resurrection of the C.O.T.C. at Brandon College in 1940.
 Enrollment went down as young men and women joined the Armed Forces to go overseas.
 In order to keep the college out of debt, Dr. Evans created the War Emergency Fund in 1941.
 This fund raised \$15 000 from 1941 to 1946.
 Scholarships were restarted at the college to help boost enrollment.
 Many of the scholarships were contingent on the recipient being a resident student in order to help raise residence numbers.

 In 1945, the A.E.
 McKenzie Trust of 1939 was canceled, and 90% of A.E.
 McKenzie's stockholdings were transferred to the control of the Province of Manitoba.
 The A.E.
 McKenzie Foundation was established using the annual declared dividends from the 90% of the stock.

 This foundation was administered by the Minister of Education of Manitoba, the President of Brandon College, and a third person to be decided on by both parties.
 The annual grant of \$10 000 from the foundation would be increased by \$4000 if a Social Science Chair was established at the college.